fnmederos/Connect-Github/replit.md

 ## Recent Changes (October 20, 2025)

+- **Added image export functionality:** Implemented "Exportar como Imagen" button in Dashboard that captures the current daily planning (vehicles and depot assignments) as a PNG file using html2canvas.
+The exported image shows a clean, read-only view optimized for sharing with staff, with filenames including the selected date (e.g., planificacion-2025-10-20.png).
 - **Fixed duplicate prevention for depot assignments:** Extended the duplicate prevention system to include depot (DEPOSITO) employee assignments.
 Employees assigned to any vehicle or depot slot now properly disappear from all other dropdowns.
 - **Removed redundant "Funciones" navigation tab:** Eliminated the standalone "Funciones" tab from the main navigation menu.
 Role management is now exclusively accessed through the "Gestionar Funciones" button within the Empleados page, reducing UI clutter and redundancy.